 Photo source: MOE Kindergarten

 MOE kindergartens are located in the HDB heartlands, within community spaces and primary schools where collaboration can thrive.
-Of the
+Of the 15 MOE kindergartens, twelve are housed within primary schools, and offer classes in the three main mother tongue languages – Chinese, Malay and Tamil.

 Their two flagship programmes are the HI-Light Programme and Starlight Literacy Programme.
 It offers a half-day (4-hour) programme.
 Parents who require a full-day programme can enrol their children in Kindergarten Care, a service available at most MOE Kindergartens.